-By lemma \ref{lem:trivializationweak} (applied to almost complex manifolds) $S_{k,i}^G$ is an approximately holomorphic sequence of finite Whitney stratifications.
-Therefore we can apply theorem \ref{thm:main2} to construct an A.H. sequence of sections $\tau_k$ of $I_{k,\Omega}$ uniformly transversal to $S_k^G$ along $M$ and therfore along $D$.
+By lemma \ref{lem:trivializationweak} (applied to almost complex manifolds) $S_{k,i}^G$ is an approximately holomorphic sequence of finite, Whitney (A) stratifications.
+Therefore we can apply theorem \ref{thm:main2} to construct an A.H. sequence of sections $\tau_k$ of $I_{k,\Omega}$ uniformly transverse over $M$ to $S_k^G$, and thus along $D$.